 As a general guideline it is recommended that agencies complete two Gateway reviews on their project.
 Gateway will discuss this with you and recommend the appropriate gate.

 High risk projects/programs that don’t meet the value thresholds can request a review.
-Agencies seeking an exemption must complete a Risk Assessment document and forward it to the Gateway Unit for consideration.
-You can find this document in our Gateway resources.
+Agencies seeking an exemption must complete and return a Risk Assessment document to the Gateway Unit.
+For a copy of this document, please email GatewayUnit@finance.wa.gov.au.

 Who is involved in a Gateway review?Show more